Catalog/Handbook 2018-2019 [ARCHIVED CATALOG]

 Additional Program Requirements

-- Completion of immunizations and communicable disease screenings.
+2. Completion of immunizations and communicable disease screenings.
+This may require blood tests for titers or immunizations.

-- Completion of a Florida Department of Law Enforcement (FDLE) background check.
+5. Completion of required Florida Department of Law Enforcement (FDLE) fingerprinting and background checks.

-Potential salary and wage information can be found through the Department of Labor's Bureau of Labor Statistics Occupational Outlook Handbook at: www.bls.gov/ooh or via www.salary.com.
-Salaries vary depending on geographical location, type of facility, and years of experience.
+Salary for program graduates is dependent on demand for physical therapist assistants.
+Salary potential and growth projection for physical therapist assistants can be found through the Department of Labor's Bureau of Labor Statistics at: http://www.bls.gov/oes/current/oes312021.htm.
+Salaries vary depending on geographic location, type of facility, and years of experience